Satisfactory Academic Progress

 Consequences of not meeting SAP

-The Office of Financial Aid Office measures SAP at the end of each semester.
+The Office of Financial Aid measures SAP annually.
 If the student meets all three of the conditions listed above, they remain eligible to receive federal student aid funds in the next semester of enrollment.
-Otherwise, one of the following SAP Status designations will be assigned to the student.
+Otherwise, one of the following SAP status designations will be assigned to the student.

 Not Meets

-A student on Not Meets is ineligible to receive federal, state, and institutional financial aid until such time an appeal is approved or all requirements are SAP are being met.
+A student on Not Meets is ineligible to receive federal, state, and institutional financial aid until an appeal is approved or all SAP requirements are being met.

 Appeal Process